 Worse nobody likes a pushover.
 Their peers will be wary and reject them.

 No doubt, healthy competition is good.
 It helps foster excellence and expertise.

-But there is a big difference between having a Winning Attitude compared to You Must-Win at all cost.
-A Winning Attitude says it is okay to lose while a Must-Win attitude wires their brain for a life-time of anxiety.
+But there is a big difference between having a Winning Attitude compared to You Must-Win at all costs.
+A Winning Attitude says it is okay to lose while a Must-Win attitude wires their brain for a lifetime of anxiety.

 The dread of not being the best is not the best foundation to handle later challenges.

 Let them do things their way even though you know they will mess up.
 How else will they learn and become competent?

 Practice makes one perfect.
 You only know what you are capable of when you do something.
 Small successes with intermittent failure lead to confidence and success.